 Java 8 Tutorials, Resources, Books and Examples to learn Lambdas, Stream API and Functional Interfaces

-While release of Java 8 is still a few month away, GA is scheduled is in early next year (March 2014), Java community is already buzzing with expectation of functional programming and lambda expression.
-Many developers, programmers and bloggers has already shared lots of really good tutorial to learn lambda expressions, , probably the next big thing in Java world .
+While the release of Java 8 is still a few month away, GA is scheduled is in early next year (March 2014), Java community is already buzzing with the expectation of functional programming and lambda expression.
+Many developers, programmers, and bloggers have already shared lots of really good tutorial to learn lambda expressions, probably the next big thing in Java world.
 While the term "lambda expression" may sound abstract and academic, Java 8 Lambdas can have a big impact on how you program every day.
-Java 8 is coming up with Lambda expressions, Stream API, Functional interfaces and default methods, which is eagerly waited through out the world.
+Java 8 is coming up with Lambda expressions, Stream API, Functional interfaces, new Date and Time API and default methods, which has been eagerly awaited by the world.
 As a professional Java developer, you will have to learn Java 8 one day, and it's better to do sooner than later.
-One thing is sure that It's definitely going to change how you use Collection framework classes e.g. ArrayList or HashMap in your Java program, especially on high performance applications.
-Not surprisingly, I am also started learning Java 8 new features and I am grateful to all these peoples, who has shared wonderful tutorials on lambdas.
-These are the people who have downloaded nightly builds, work through specification and initial draft to create, easy to understand Java 8 tutorials and examples.
-Since I am personally following them, it make a lot of sense for me to share all these resources with you guys, my readers.
-Earlier, when I shared some differences between Java and Scala, I had mentioned about some cool features of Scala, which makes code concise, clear and more readable, Java 8 is bringing parity on that as well.
-So stay tuned and follow these Java 8 Lambdas, Stream API and functional interfaces tutorial to get a feel of, what is going to be biggest change in Java programming language since it's first launch; probably even bigger than Generics from Java 1.5.

 What is difference between char and varchar in SQL, followed by nchar and nvarchar, is one of the popular SQL interview question, and surprisingly not every programmer knows this basic difference.
 If you go with name, which you should, than you can figure out that char is a fixed length data type while varchar should be variable length data type.
 Though all char, varchar, nchar, and nvarchar are used to store text or String data there are subtle differences between them.
 As I said char is fixed length, which means a variable or a column e.g. Zipcode char(10) will take only 10 bytes to store data, including space.
 On the other hand a varchar variable or column will take variable space, depending upon data you store + 2 additional bytes for storing length.
 For example a varchar column name varchar name(20) will take 6 bytes if you store "Jack" (4 + 2) and 7 bytes if you store "Jones" (5 + 2).
 In order to get better performance, you should use char for fixed length columns e.g. zipcode, where every row are under certain length e.g. 6 for India, and 5 + 4 digits postal codes for USA.
 On the other hand, for a variable length column it's better to use varchar data type to save the space, which is lost in case of char type, if actual data is always way less than capacity.
 In particular this question is next in series of couple of popular SQL interview question, e.g. difference between WHERE and HAVING clause and writing SQL query to join three tables.
 If you come across any other interesting SQL queries than you can also share with us, if you don't know answer, we will try to find out together.

 One thing, which I certainly noticed after Oracle's acquisition of Sun Microsystems is creating confusion around Java certifications like hell.
 I used to remember those days, where Java Certifications are well defined and well known e.g. SCJP, SCWCD, SCBCD etc, but currently Java certification for SE 7 is known as either SCJP 7, OCJP 7 or even OCPJP 7.
-By the way official name of two most sought after Java certifications are Oracle Certified Associate, Java SE 7 Programmer ( Code : 1Z0-803) and Oracle Certified Professional, Java SE 7 Programmer ( Code 1Z0-804 ).
-I receive lots of questions regarding Java Certifications for Java SE 6 and 7, with range of queries from how to prepare for exam, to suggestions on books, resources and mock exam simulators.
-One of the questions, which lot of my reader email me is about, whether taking OCAJP is mandatory for giving OCPJP or not?
+By the way, the official name of two most sought after Java certifications is Oracle Certified Associate, Java SE 7 Programmer ( Code: 1Z0-803) and Oracle Certified Professional, Java SE 7 Programmer ( Code 1Z0-804 ).
+I receive lots of questions regarding Java Certifications for Java SE 6 and 7, with a range of queries from how to prepare for the exam, to suggestions on books, resources, and mock exam simulators.
+One of the questions, which a lot of my reader email me is about, whether taking OCAJP is mandatory for giving OCPJP or not?
 Many of them have doubt about whether OCA is required for taking OCP or not?
-Well, answer is both Yes and No. If you are appearing for Java SE 7 certification and haven't done any Java certification before than you need to first clear OCAJP and only than you can take OCPJP, but if you are upgrading from an earlier version e.g. you have already passed Oracle Certified Professional, Java SE 6 or SE 5 Programmer (OCPJP 6 or OCPJP 5) or any version of Sun Certified Java programmer exam ( SCJP) than you don't need to go through OCA path.
+Well, the answer is both Yes and No. If you are appearing for Java SE 7 certification and haven't done any Java certification before then you need to first clear OCAJP and only then you can take OCPJP, but if you are upgrading from an earlier version e.g. you have already passed Oracle Certified Professional, Java SE 6 or SE 5 Programmer (OCPJP 6 or OCPJP 5) or any version of Sun Certified Java programmer exam ( SCJP) than you don't need to go through OCA path.
 You can directly appear for OCPJP 7.
-By the way exam code is different for upgrade version, you need to take 1Z0-805, Upgrade to Java SE 7 Programmer.
-On similar note, if you are appearing for Java SE 6 certification than you don't need to pass OCA, you can directly take Java 1.6 certification.
+By the way exam code is different for the upgrade version, you need to take 1Z0-805, Upgrade to Java SE 7 Programmer.
+On similar note, if you are appearing for Java SE 6 certification then you don't need to pass OCA, you can directly take Java 1.6 certification.